Wilanów Palace: Exterior structure

 The structure was designed by Augustyn Wincenty Locci.
 The architecture of the palace is a unique example of different building traditions - reminiscent of Polish aristocratic mansions with side towers, the Italian suburban villa and French palaces entre cour et jardin with two oblong wings on each side of the cour d'honneur.

 During the first stage of construction, between 1677 and 1680, the building was a typical Polish manor house with four alcove towers attached to the one-storeyed square building.
 Between 1681 and 1688, the building was enhanced and two gallery wings ending with towers were added.
 This new appearance was probably inspired by Palladio's Villa Montagnana.
-Shortly after the king's death the third stage of the reconstruction was accomplished.
+Shortly after the King's death the third stage of the reconstruction was accomplished.
 Between 1688 and 1696 the pavilion above the main building was erected and the towers were covered with baroque spires, all resembling the Villa Doria Pamphili in Rome (especially its initial design by Giovanni Francesco Grimaldi).

-The king and his librarian Adam Adamandy Kochański took active part in the design and construction of the palace.
+The King and his librarian Adam Adamandy Kochański took active part in the design and construction of the palace.
 The latter was responsible for the ideological and artistic programme, where motives and decoration elements played an essential role in glorifying the monarch, his wife and the Republic - busts of king and queen among the effigies of ancient characters, gods and goddesses, Roman emperors and empresses (such as the Dioscuri, Zeus-Amun, Sibyl, Romulus, Rhea Silvia, Alexander the Great, Cleopatra, Dido and Vespasian among others), Eagle and Pogonia, personifications of the Commonwealth regions (Masovia and Greater Poland, Samogitia, Red Ruthenia and Royal Prussia).
 They were issued by sculptors Andreas Schlüter (many reliefs and other secondary aspects of the façade), Stefan Szwaner and a stucco decorator named Antoni of Wilanów.
-Some of the sculptures were made in the Low Countries by Louis Willemsens and Artus Quellinus the Elder' workshop, shipped to Gdańsk and then transported to Warsaw.
-An ornate sundial on the south wall with Chronos, together with the opposite composition with Uranus on the north wall, were intended to underline the king's patronage of science and orderliness in the Serenissima during his reign.
+Some of the sculptures were made in the Low Countries by Lodewijk Willemsens and Artus Quellinus the Elder' workshop, shipped to Gdańsk and then transported to Warsaw.
+An ornate sundial on the south wall with Chronos, together with the opposite composition with Uranus on the north wall, were intended to underline the King's patronage of science and orderliness in the Commonwealth during his reign.
 They were executed by Antoni of Wilanów, according to the design by Johannes Hevelius (astronomical aspect), Adam Adamandy Kochański (mathematical aspect) and Augustyn Locci (artistic aspect).